marciofelicioo/AI/README.md

 # AI
-Mechanism of making machines complete tasks of which intelligence is a must.
+The mechanism of making machines complete tasks that require intelligence.

 1-Tutorial(complete and succefully accepted by Mooshak)(BFS)